Using relationships

 When the relationship is a has-many

-type, you can call the addById(documentId)
+type, you can call the add(docs)

 to create the relationship:

-When the relationship is a has-one
+Likewise, when the relationship is a has-one

 Remove a relation to an existing document¶